Research & Development

 Differential AXA-042 Target Expression and Cytokine Release Profile

 AXA-042 acts early in the cancer immunity cycle, activating antigen presenting cells and promoting Th1 cytokine release to recruit T-cells to the tumour microenvironment.
 Furthermore, AXA-042 alters the activation status of tumour associated macrophages and neutrophils to further potentiate tumour cell death and antigen release.
 AXA-042 has been extensively profiled across a number of murine syngeneic tumour models, demonstrating activation of the innate immune response and reduction of tumour burden as monotherapy and in combination with established checkpoint inhibitors.
-I
+AXA-042 whole blood and tumour response signature has been identified and shown to be conserved across different preclinical models and species.

 AXA-042 Alters the Tumour Microenvironment and Enhances Checkpoint Inhibitor Anti-Tumour Response